-At 31 March 2015, the Group had given guarantees to the extent of approximately HK\$2,541 million (2014: HK\$3,546 million) to banks in respect of mortgage loan facilities granted to the property purchasers.
-The Group had also given guarantees amounting to approximately HK\$158 million (2014: HK\$195 million) to banks in connection with a banking facility granted to an associate against which a counter-guarantee was given by the associate to the Group.
+At 31 March 2016, the Group had given guarantees to the extent of approximately HK\$2,976 million (2015: HK\$2,541 million) to banks in respect of mortgage loan facilities granted to the property purchasers.
+At 31 March 2015, guarantees in the amount totalling HK\$158 million to banks in connection with a banking facility granted to an associate, against which a counter-guaranteed was given by the associate to the Group had been given by the Group.
+Such guarantees were not in existence at 31 March 2016.